 35.2.1.3.1 General

-The Triggered TXOP sharing procedure allows an AP to allocate a portion of the time within an obtained TXOP to a non-AP STA for transmitting one or more non-TB PPDUs.
-A STA with dot11TXOPSharingTFOptionImplemented equals to true shall set the Triggered TXOP Sharing Support subfield in EHT Capabilities element to 1; otherwise, it shall set the subfield to 0.
+The Triggered TXOP sharing procedure allows an AP to allocate a portion of the time within an obtained TXOP to only one non-AP STA for transmitting one or more non-TB PPDUs.
+An EHT STA with dot11EHTTXOPSharingTFOptionImplemented equals to true shall set the Triggered TXOP Sharing Support subfield in EHT Capabilities element to 1; otherwise, it shall set the subfield to 0.

-An AP and non-AP STA shall follow the rules defined in 26.2.6 (MU-RTS Trigger/CTS frame exchange procedure) when transmitting and responding to a MU-RTS TXS Trigger frame respectively with the exceptions defined in 35.2.1.3.2 (AP behavior) and 35.2.1.3.3 (Non-AP STA behavior).
+An EHT STA with dot11EHTTXOPSharingTFOptionImplemented equal to 1 shall follow the rules defined in 26.2.6 (MU-RTS Trigger/CTS frame exchange procedure) when transmitting or responding to a MU-RTS TXS Trigger frame and the additional rules defined in 35.2.1.3.2 (AP behavior) and in 35.2.1.3.3 (Non-AP STA behavior).

+An EHT STA that uses information from an MU-RTS TXS Trigger frame as the most recent basis to

+update its NAV should not reset the NAV that is updated by this frame unless it receives a CF-End frame that satisfies the conditions in 26.2.5 (Truncation of TXOP).

 35.2.1.3.2 AP behavior

-An AP may allocate time within an obtained TXOP to a non-AP STA by transmitting an MU- RTS TXS Trigger frame as defined in 9.3.1.22.5 (MU-RTS Trigger frame format) parametrized as follows: — The Trigger frame has one User Info field that is addressed to the non-AP STA.
-A User Info field is addressed to a non-AP STA if the AID12 subfield of the User Info field is equal to the 12 LSBs of the AID of the STA and the Trigger frame is sent by the AP with which the non-AP STA is associated.
+An EHT AP may allocate time within an obtained TXOP to a non-AP STA by transmitting an MU- RTS TXS Trigger frame as defined in 9.3.1.22.5 (MU-RTS Trigger frame format) parametrized as follows: — The Trigger frame has one User Info field that is addressed to the non-AP STA.